Eurolife Postdoc Mobility and Knowledge Exchange Grants

 1. Who can apply?

-Researchers employed in any of the 9 institutions of Eurolife (at the time of application and exchange) can apply.
-These researchers must hold a PhD degree (completed within the last 8 years*).
-Also senior technicians, who are crucial to the analytical work in their research group are encouraged to apply.
+Researchers employed in any of the 9 institutions of Eurolife (at the time of application and exchange) and senior technicians, who are crucial to the analytical work in their research group are encouraged to apply.
+The researchers must hold a PhD degree completed within the last 8 years*.

 *considering the application’s submission deadline as the reference.